dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

     git clone https://github.com/<your-github-user>/METplus

-  Replacing <your-github-user> with the user's GitHub username.
+  Replacing <your-github-user> with the user's GitHub username and without the angle brackets <>.

 * Change directories to the METplus directory: